 Stay Connected

-Stay up to date with all that is happening at Pacelli Catholic Schools and St. Bronislava Elementary and learn how we are working hard to continue and expand our communication efforts.
+Stay up to date with all that is happening at Pacelli Catholic Schools and Pacelli Catholic Elementary School-St. Bronislava and learn how we are working hard to continue and expand our communication efforts.

 Our Mission